bw-tipsease-aug2019/marketing-page/README.md

 # marketing-page

 This is a build week assignment for Lambda School students.
-We are building a page to market an app allowing third parties to tip one another directly and electronically.
+We are WEB23 students building a basic marketing page for a personal digital payments app called Tipsease.